ORC-1/xsage-credit-match-service/README.md

 This project includes tests only for the core class: BureauDeChangeImpl.
 Additional test coverage is encouraged for production use.

 ## Disclaimer
 🚨 **This project is for demonstration purposes only.
-It is not intended for production deployment without significant security, compliance, and performance enhancements.**
+It is not intended for production deployment without complimenting services.**

 ## Get in Touch
 Interested in deploying a fully operational peer-to-peer fiat exchange microservice?
 Contact **rolandazim@gmail.com** to discuss implementation and custom solutions.